karolow/gzm-research/README.md

 Before using semantic search, you need to build a FAISS index from your examples:

 1. Prepare a JSON file with your examples.
-The script supports multiple formats:

-   - List of dictionaries with text fields (it will automatically detect common fields like "inputs", "question", "query", etc.):
      ```json
      [
        {"inputs": "How many people participated in cultural events?"},
        {"inputs": "What's the age distribution of museum visitors?"}
      ]
-     ```

-   - Simple list of strings:
-     ```json
-     [
-       "How many people participated in cultural events?",
-       "What's the age distribution of museum visitors?"
-     ]
-     ```

-   - Dictionary with nested lists:
-     ```json
-     {
-       "examples": [
-         "How many people participated in cultural events?",
-         "What's the age distribution of museum visitors?"
-       ]
-     }
      ```

 2. Build the index: